tarwn/lessthandot-hugo/blogs/content/posts/2009-10-09-quick-and-dirty-enum-mapper-for-fluent-n.md

 NHibernate: UPDATE `HopUse` SET AddTime = ?p0, BoilTime = ?p1, HopIngredientType = ?p2, Note = ?p3, Quantity = ?p4, WhenUsed = ?p5, HopUsed_id = ?p6 WHERE Id = ?p7;?p0 = 15, ?p1 = 45, ?p2 = 0, ?p3 = 'note', ?p4 = 56.6990462, ?p5 = 3, ?p6 = NULL, ?p7 = 2
 ```

 Now, what the heck is that update doing there?
 A quick googling showed that it is a common problem associated with flushing the session.
 The test method shown even has a killer name: [The Ghostbuster][2].
-In a nutshell it means that if something needs to be done behind the scenes that &#8220;changes&#8221; a property on your object (like converting an integer to an enum) the object is marked as dirty and when the session is flushed it will need to be updated.
+In a nutshell it means that if something needs to be done behind the scenes that “changes” a property on your object (like converting an integer to an enum) the object is marked as dirty and when the session is flushed it will need to be updated.
 You can see how this would get expensive!

-That&#8217;s all well and good, but how to fix it?
+That's all well and good, but how to fix it?
 The first thing that came to mind was a mapping convention for enums.
 But I ran into another problem there &#8211; the examples I saw for setting up conventions used the IProperty class, [which is not cls-compliant][3].
-I&#8217;m running on Mono, so this was not an option for me.
-Going back to the drawing board, I remembered the IUserType from &#8220;old school&#8221; NHibernate ([ably explained here][4]).
+I'm running on Mono, so this was not an option for me.
+Going back to the drawing board, I remembered the IUserType from “old school” NHibernate ([ably explained here][4]).

-I didn&#8217;t want to have to do this for every enum in the application &#8211; something I could use more widely was in order.
+I didn't want to have to do this for every enum in the application &#8211; something I could use more widely was in order.
 Unable to find any examples (could be weak google-fu) I decided to try my own.
-I ended up with a generic class called &#8220;EnumMapper&#8221; implementing the IUserType interface, that looks awfully similar to Ray Houston&#8217;s example cited above.
-It isn&#8217;t perfect (I think I might be able to go back and clean it up some) but its not too awful I don&#8217;t think.
-It might just be getting too late for me, but I couldn&#8217;t think of a good way to limit it to enums.
-Anyway, it does its job as long as I don&#8217;t give it a bad parameter.
+I ended up with a generic class called “EnumMapper” implementing the IUserType interface, that looks awfully similar to Ray Houston's example cited above.
+It isn't perfect (I think I might be able to go back and clean it up some) but its not too awful I don't think.
+It might just be getting too late for me, but I couldn't think of a good way to limit it to enums.
+Anyway, it does its job as long as I don't give it a bad parameter.
 Here it is in all its ugliness:

 ```csharp
 public class EnumMapper<T> : IUserType